zjunlp/NLPCC2024_RegulatingLLM/README.md

 ├── SafeEdit_train                     # training dataset
 ├── SafeEdit_val                       # validation dataset
 ├── SafeEdit_test_ALL                  # test dataset for Task 10 of NLPCC2024, which can be used to evaluate knowledge editing and traditional detoxification methods
-├── data_used_for_analysis
+└── data_used_for_analysis
-│   ├── three_instances_for_editing    # three instances for editing vanilla LLM via knowledge editing method
+    └──three_instances_for_editing    # three instances for editing vanilla LLM via knowledge editing method
 ```
 > ❗️❗️**Data Utility Rules:**
 For model training, **only the data provided by [this link](https://huggingface.co/datasets/zjunlp/SafeEdit) is allowed to be used as supervised data, which includes SafeEdit_train, SafeEdit_val, three_instances_for_editing.**